sdOps/argus/ARCHITECTURE.md

   - **`mise run infra:start`** — observability in Docker, services/server/UI native; the
     containers reach the host via `host.docker.internal`.

-Everything downstream of "an `alerts` row exists" is identical. **Alert _detection_ is deterministic infrastructure; it is never the agent's job.** This is the first place the determinism boundary shows up.
+Everything downstream of "an `alerts` row exists" is identical.
+Detection is always deterministic — scraper thresholds or Alertmanager rules, not the model.
+This is the first place the determinism boundary shows up.

 ---